dbogatov/status-site/articles/docs/deployment.md

 Application is packaged as a collection of docker images with the `docker-compose.yml` file, which knows how to orchestrate those images, and a couple of config files.

-!!! bug
-    It is planned to put NGINX configuration right into NGINX image instead asking user to provide their config.
-	For now, it is required to have `nginx/` with 2 config files.
-	They are packaged in `artifacts.zip` served to the user.

 Manual deployment procedure is as follows:

 * Download artifacts archive from [GitLab](https://git.dbogatov.org/dbogatov/status-site).
 * Extract its contents.
 * Create `appsettings.json` and `.env`, or use example files (renaming $1.example to $1).
-* Make sure you have `nginx/` with 2 files in it[^1].
 * Stop app if it is running - `docker-compose -p statussite stop`.
 * Pull app images - `docker-compose -p statussite pull`.
 * Start app - `docker-compose -p statussite up -d --remove-orphans`.

 Now, the app is served on `http://localhost:5555`.

-[^1]: Will be deprecated soon.

 !!! summary
     Here are the helpful links: